 I've already mentioned a few key ingredients, but here's a rundown of the ingredients I use in this recipe:

-I also add 2 tbsp of tomato paste to thicken the sauce a bit more and add more acidity.
+I also add 2 tablespoons of tomato paste to thicken the sauce a bit more and add more acidity.

 Sweet & Tangy Ingredients

-To add the vital sweetness to this barbecue sauce, I add 3/4 cup of pure maple syrup (“Canada”) to the sauce.
-The 1/2 cup of pineapple juice also adds sweetness as well as the awesome tangyness.
-More tangyness comes from 1/4 cup of apple cider vinegar.
+To add the vital sweetness to this BBQ sauce, I add ¾ cup of pure maple syrup ("Canada") to the sauce.
+The ½ cup of pineapple juice also adds sweetness as well as the awesome tanginess.
+More tanginess comes from ¼ cup of apple cider vinegar.

 Umami, Smokiness, and Seasonings

-1/4 cup of coconut aminos, a gluten and soy free soy sauce substitute, and 2 tbsp of garlic-infused olive oil, add some umami flavour to the sauce.
-I add some smokiness with some smoked paprika, but don’t add too much as the more you add, the more savoury the sauce becomes.
+¼ cup of coconut aminos, a gluten and soy free soy sauce substitute, and 2 tablespoons of garlic-infused olive oil, add some umami flavor to the sauce.
+I add some smokiness with some smoked paprika, but don't add too much as the more you add, the more savory the sauce becomes.

 I round out the seasonings with dry mustard (sometimes referred to as ground mustard or mustard powder), an ingredient that can typically be found in the spices section of your grocery store; salt, pepper and cayenne.

-To make the recipe, just whisk everything in a medium saucepan and set over medium high heat until the sauce achieves a slow boil.
-Then, reduce the heat to medium low and let simmer for 20 minutes, whisking occasionally, until the sauce thickens.
+To make the low FODMAP BBQ sauce recipe, just whisk everything in a medium saucepan and set over medium high heat until the sauce achieves a slow boil.
+Then, reduce the heat to low and let simmer for 20 minutes, whisking occasionally, until the sauce thickens.

-Once it’s thick enough, remove from heat and allow to cool for 10-15 minutes before adding it to meat.
+Once it's thick enough, remove the BBQ sauce from heat and allow to cool for 10-15 minutes before adding it to meat.
 Allow to come to room temperature before refrigerating.
 Store in an air-tight container (such as a glass jar) in the fridge for 7-10 days.
-Make it a day in advance of whatever meat you’re cooking to achieve even better flavour!
+Make it a day in advance of whatever meat you're cooking to achieve even better flavor!Print

 - 2 cups strained tomatoes